crimx/saladict.crimx.com/source/en/support.md

 The Saladict project would not have come this far without its supporters.
 As a free, ad-free, open sourced non-profit project, it is beyond expectation receiving such an overwhelming response.
 Please allow my sincere respect, to you.
 Thank you for your contribution！

-If you enjoy using Saladict please help more people find out this extension.
-You can:
+If you enjoy using Saladict and want to keep it alive and thriving, you can:

 - Help more friends discover Saladict!
 Press the <kbd>★Star</kbd> button on top of [Github](https://github.com/crimx/ext-saladict) and leave a comment on [Chrome Web Store][chrome], [Add-ons for Firefox][firefox] or [Microsoft Edge Store][edge].
 - Help fix typos and wording (tribute to these [contributors](https://github.com/crimx/ext-saladict/graphs/contributors)).